 But, even if Caviglia wasn’t the first to reach the bottom of the well, he certainly was the first to discover its link with the descending passage, and to discover the mysterious unfinished chamber in which that passage terminated — not to mention giving the whole place a desperately needed spring cleaning.
 In doing all this, he did more than enough to secure himself a place of honor in the history of pyramidology.

 The journal Quarterly Review, writing about Caviglia’s activities, concluded optimistically that “many other secret passages and chambers yet remain to be discovered in those gloomy mansions of mystery and wonder.”
 In the case of the Pyramid of Khufu, time would tell that Caviglia had in fact discovered most of what lay within, at least as far as we know today.
 (Only one significant unexplored area remained, which we’ll address in a future chapter.)
 There were, however, other mansions of mystery and wonder on the Giza Plateau which had long been neglected by explorers fixated on the great pyramids alone.
-It was to these that Caviglia next began to turn his attention.
+It was to these that Caviglia next turned his attention.

 For the first time, Caviglia devoted serious effort to the many smaller structures and catacombs which surrounded the three great pyramids.
 His overriding purpose was to uncover a fabled underground linkage between the Giza Plateau and the other nearby ancient ruins at Memphis.
 One might call this a project similar in spirit to his discovery of a link between the descending passage and the well inside the Pyramid of Khufu, but on a vastly greater scale.
 If the link he now sought existed, excavating it would be, he freely admited, an undertaking of many years.
 As it happened, he would fail to discover any such thing; the underground roadway belonged only to legend, not to reality.
 But he would uncover many other wonders while he was about it.

-In the meantime, Caviglia unearthed in the other ruins on the Giza Plateau much of the sort of thing explorers had so long been frustrated at not finding inside the Pyramid of Khufu.
+Caviglia unearthed in the other ruins on the Giza Plateau much of the sort of thing explorers had so long been frustrated at not finding inside the Pyramid of Khufu.
 Here at last were clear signs of a living, vibrant culture rather than mere passages and chambers of bare stone.
 Here at last, in other words, were signs of a culture on the Giza Plateau comparable to that found at other ancient Egyptian sites, including artworks of stunning beauty and humanity.
 On a wall of one apparent temple were the remnants of paintings of a “sacred boat” and a “procession of figures, each carrying a lotus in his hand.”
 Elsewhere were scenes of deer and birds, and of men farming or engaging in other aspects of daily life: “preparing certain pieces of furniture, hewing blocks of wood, and pressing out skins either of wine or oil.”
 In another painting, a group of musicians played on instruments that resembled harps, flutes, and clarinets, while a group of women danced.
 Perhaps most striking of all for its sense of energy and realism was a scene of some boatmen on the river arguing, presumably over payment of one sort or another.
 It could have been a scene from the Egypt of Caviglia and Salt’s time — or, for that matter, from the Egypt of our own.